sohankshirsagar/lsproxy/README.md

 ## <a name="getting-started">Getting started</a>
 The easiest way to get started is to run our tutorial!
-Head over to our [SDK repo](https://github.com/agentic-labs/lsproxy-python-sdk), clone it and run:
+Check out our [SDK repo](https://github.com/agentic-labs/lsproxy-python-sdk), clone it and run:

 ```
 ./examples/tutorial/run.sh